hotdoy/grav-theme-hotdoy/README.md

-> **What's new ?** : You can now use Product and Product Collection page templates as of v1.4.19.
-Product collection are a step it the right direction and will be worked on in te next weeks.
+> **What's new ?** : Notifications!
+You can now create a page using the Notifications blueprint and add global or targeted notifications.
+Folder name MUST be "notifications".
+(Make sure you set Routable and Visible to False in the Advanced tab).
-Embed shortcodes have been split in two (youtube/vimeo) and the yt one just got a major level-up to a real integration using the youtube iframe api.
-Reveal animations are now transitions and utility classes for delays and durations have been upgraded.
-The old ones have been deprecated and should die in a future update.

 > **What's next ?** : Button shortcodes will be further improved allowing you to search for a specific page or page-media (or something like that).
-Pagination will be added to product collections as well as "Virtual collections" letting you create lists of items in other collections (good for promotions and stuff like that) without having to duplicate content.
-Marquee will be taken out of theme config and be generated via the creation of a page, allowing for multiple languages.
-Site wide modal alert will be added in a similar fashion.
+Marquee will be deprecated since Notifications are way better.

 > **Need a ✋ ?** : If you need help with theme customization using theme inheritance (the only good way to do it), or if you want to sponsor a feature, PM me and we'll see what can be done! :D